traveltime-dev/traveltime-python-sdk/README.md

 #### Returns:

-* results: List[TimeMapGeojsonResult] - The list of Features.
+* results: FeatureCollection - The list of Features.

 #### Example: